aarongustafson/aaron-gustafson.com/src/posts/2014-11-21-adaptive-images-in-expressionengine-with-ce-image.md

 date: 2014-11-21 18:18:23 -05:00
 comments: true
 tags: [ "web design", "responsive web design", "ExpressionEngine", "progressive enhancement" ]
-description: "With native browser implementations now available and a rock-solid set of implementation choices, we’ve begun implementing responsive images in every new project.
+description: "With browser implementations now available and a rock-solid set of implementation choices, we’ve begun implementing responsive images in every new project.
 Here’s how we did it for a recent ExpressionEngine build using the CE Image add-on."
 redirect_from: /notebook/2014/adaptive-images-in-expressionengine-with-ce-image/
 ---